-One Arlington slave family immigrated to Africa.
-In November 1853, emancipated Arlington slaves William and Rosabella Burke and their four children sailed on the Banshee which left Baltimore with 261 immigrants.
-Some of Custis' slaves, who raised money through the sale of vegetables and flowers, contributed financially to the ACS.
-Mrs. Custis helped prepare some of the slaves to go to Liberia by teaching them.
+One Arlington enslaved family immigrated to Africa.
+In November 1853, recently emancipated William and Rosabella Burke and their four children sailed on the Banshee which left Baltimore with 261 immigrants.
+Some of Custis' enslaved people, who raised money through the sale of vegetables and flowers, contributed financially to the ACS.
+Mrs. Custis helped prepare some of the enslaved people to go to Liberia by teaching them.
 They needed to be able to read and write and posses a trade to be independent and earn their own living.
 William Burke, who wanted to go to Liberia, was freed by G.W.P.
 Custis and apprenticed himself to a blacksmith in Philadelphia just before he immigrated so he could perfect his trade.

-A person of superior intelligence and drive, William Burke studied Latin and Greek at a newly established seminary in Monrovia and became a Presbyterian minister in 1857.
+William Burke studied Latin and Greek at a newly established seminary in Monrovia, Liberia and became a Presbyterian minister in 1857.
 He helped educate his children and other members of his community.
 He also took several African children into his home.

 Despite the hardships of being a colonist, William Burke was enthusiastic about his new life.
 After five years in Liberia he wrote the “Persons coming to Africa should expect to go through many hardships, such as are common to the first settlement in any new country.
 I expect it, and was not disappointed or discouraged at any thing I met with; and so far from being dissatisfied with the country, I bless the Lord that ever my lot was cast in this part of the earth.
 The Lord has blessed me abundantly since my residence in Africa, for which I feel that I can never be sufficiently thankful.”